Grace Geyoro: Youth

 Geyoro was born in Kolwezi and moved with her family from the Democratic Republic of the Congo to France when she was a baby.
 At the age of eight, she started playing with the boys of SMOC St Jean-de-Braye, based in Orléans.
 She was recognised with an award of distinction, along with 26 other people, by the Regional Olympic and Sports Committee of Orléans in January 2013.

 Paris Saint-Germain

 In 2012, at the age of 15, Geyoro joined the youth department of Paris Saint-Germain.
 She made her debut for Paris Saint-Germain's senior team in October 2014 in a 2–0 victory over Issy, coming on as a substitute for Fatmire Alushi in the 76th minute.
 In March 2017, she signed a contract extension until June 2021.

 On 27 May 2018, Geyoro scored her first goals for Paris Saint-Germain, netting a brace in a 3–0 victory over Soyaux which guaranteed the club a spot in the 2018–19 UEFA Women's Champions League.
 On 15 September 2023, she signed a contract extension with the club until June 2028.

 London City Lionesses

-On 5 September 2025, Geyoro joined newly promoted Women's Super League club London City Lionesses on a world record fee.
+On 5 September 2025, Geyoro joined newly promoted Women's Super League club London City Lionesses on a world record fee of £1.4m.
+On 26 April 2026, she scored her first goal for the club in a 5–1 home win against Leicester City.